berfimkt/dataops_finalproject/README.md

 Environment:

 Docker containers were used for this project.
-MinIO(compose file service name: minio), Spark(compose file service name: spark_client) and Airflow(compose file service name: airflow_scheduler) were seperate services in the docker-compose file.
+MinIO(compose file service name: minio), Spark(compose file service name: spark_client) and Airflow(compose file service name: airflow_scheduler) were separate services in the docker-compose file.

 Content: